Head's up, there might be affiliate links ahead!

 And me (age 48)

-Happy following!
-I hope this inspires you as much as it does me.
+I hope these examples of fit women over 40 inspires you as much as it does me.
 If you want more inspiration from women over 40, 50 and beyond who are killing it with their healthy lives, check out my Pinterest board and sign up for my weekly wellness emails.